patx/micropie/README.md

 ## Class: SessionBackend

-An abstract base class for session backends in MicroPie.
+**Description:** An abstract base class for session backends in MicroPie.
 It provides an interface for loading and saving session data.

 ### Methods